 First things first, you need to find the source of the leak.
 This is easy if you look around and see water bubbling up in the lawn.
 If you can’t spot the spray, try these tips:

 - Sewage Line Leaks: If you find the water smells bad, chances are it is a sewage line leak.
-This requires immediate attention as sewage leaks are toxic and hazardous to your family, pets, neighbours, and even local wildlife.
+This requires immediate attention as sewage leaks are toxic and hazardous to your family, pets, neighbors, and even local wildlife.
 If the water doesn’t smell overly strong, it could still be sewage-related.
 An easy test is to add food coloring to your toilet, flush it and then wait about 30 minutes or so.
 Check the soggy area to see if the water’s color has changed at all.

 - Main Line Leaks: The main line is the water supply from the town.
 These leaks won’t smell as the water is clean.
 If it isn’t a sewage leak, turn off the water supply for your house.
 Then look at the water meter for water flow to see if it still is showing you have water flow.
 If water is still flowing, chances are you have a main line leak.